-- (iii) Consolidated Edison Energy, Inc. ("CEEI") is a wholly-owned subsidiary of CEI, organized in New York to invest in, operate and market the output of electric energy supply facilities in the United States and to provide specialized wholesale energy services in the electric power and natural gas markets.
-CEEI has a wholly-owned subsidiary, Consolidated Edison Energy Massachusetts, Inc. ("CEEMI"), a Delaware Company, which was established for the purpose of owning and operating 290 MW of generation facilities acquired from Western Massachusetts Electric Company, a wholly-owned subsidiary of NU, in July 1999. - (iv) Consolidated Edison Communications, Inc. ("CECI") is a wholly-owned subsidiary of CEI, organized in New York in late 1997 to own, operate or invest in facilities used for telecommunications or otherwise to compete in the telecommunications industry.
+- (iii) Consolidated Edison Energy, Inc. ("CEEI") is a wholly-owned subsidiary of CEI, organized in New York to invest in, operate and market the output of electric energy supply facilities in the United States and to provide specialized wholesale energy services in the electric power and natural gas markets. - (iv) Consolidated Edison Communications, Inc. ("CECI") is a wholly-owned subsidiary of CEI, organized in New York in late 1997 to own, operate or invest in facilities used for telecommunications or otherwise to compete in the telecommunications industry.
 On November 23, 1999, CECI agreed to acquire a 10.75% stock interest in Northeast Optic Network, Inc. ("NEON"), a provider of broadband telecommunications services in the northeast United States, in exchange for certain telecommunication facilities and rights of way in New York City.
 NU owns approximately 30% of NEON's common shares.